GabrielRStella/Utility/README.md

+Note: This is an old (Deprecated, outdated, no-longer-updated) project.
+I have other utility packages now.
+I'm keeping it up as an example of my old code (and how it's gotten better over time).

 # Utility
 Various utilities written in java.
 A copy of LWJGL 2.9.1 (and its natives) is included for ease of use.
 They can be found in the [src/lwjgl](https://github.com/XyPhoGR/Utility/tree/master/src/lwjgl) folder.